AdobeDocs/commerce-php/src/pages/coding-standards/code-demarcation.md

 <a href="#some_id">Scroll to text</a>
 ```

+### Attribute IDs

-### Semantic representation may rely on ID attribute
+Semantic representation may rely on ID attribute

 -  Forces engineers to think about reusable page components instead of unique singleton components.
 -  Reduces long-term maintenance efforts.